inzombiak/GJK_EPA/README.md

 # GJK/EPA
-Implementation of GJK (Gilbert–Johnson–Keerthi) and EPA (Expanding Polytope Algorithm) algorithm's in 2D
+Implementation of GJK [(Gilbert–Johnson–Keerthi)](https://en.wikipedia.org/wiki/Gilbert%E2%80%93Johnson%E2%80) and EPA (Expanding Polytope Algorithm) algorithm's in 2D

-2D implementation of the [Gilbert–Johnson–Keerthi distance algorithm](https://en.wikipedia.org/wiki/Gilbert%E2%80%93Johnson%E2%80%93Keerthi_distance_algorithm)

 Note: A lot of the functions are not optimized.
 I'll try to mark them at some point, but in general be aware that this is not an optimal implementation, just an implementation.